Zohaldon/SpringFieldHospital-Database/README.md

 Spring Field hospital database is PL/SQL project which can keep the track record for hospital. started from scratch, the project required creating tables, filling them with data, deleting and editing data as required and updating it.
 Procedures, triggers, functions and views were created to ensure that accessing data and creating a table report becomes easy

 Following are the data tables:
-Room Table
+-Room Table
-Patient Table
+-Patient Table
-Hospital Table
+-Hospital Table
-Disease Table
+-Disease Table
-Appointment Table
+-Appointment Table
-Duty Table
+-Duty Table
-Speciality Table
+-Speciality Table
-Admission Table
+-Admission Table
-Doctor Table
+-Doctor Table
-Files Table
+-Files Table
-Result Table
+-Result Table
-Administration Table
+-Administration Table
-Admin Appointment Table
+-Admin Appointment Table
 Doctor Duty Table
 -------------------------
 Procedures: